 9) Lake Michigan Overlook.
 Park and walk to the platform overlooking Lake Michigan.
 You’re treated to views of the dunes, Manitou Islands, and splendid lakeshore views.
 It’s not recommended that you hike down.
 The climb back up can take 2 hours and is very strenuous.
 There’s a hefty rescue fee if you hike down and get stranded.

-Sleeping Bear Dunes Lodging & Camping Options
+Where to Stay at Sleeping Bear Dunes: Lodging Options

 Lodging options within the park are tricky, as they are few and far between and tend to book up far in advance.
 If you’re looking for peak July or August months it’s best to book your lodging at least 6 months out.